James Munro Bertram: Yan'an and the North China Front

-In Xi'an Bertram received a radio message from Mao Zedong, inviting him to become the first official 'British' visitor to Yan'an (Yenan).
+In Xi'an Bertram received a radio message from Mao Zedong, inviting him to become the first official 'British' visitor to Yan'an.
 Bertram spent nearly a month in Yan'an during which time he conducted an extensive series of interviews with Mao in his cave-dwelling during which Mao expounded the Japanese objectives and the strategies he believed that the Chinese should adopt to defeat the Japanese.
 "Interview with the British Journalist James Bertram" was cited in Mao's Collected Works.

 From Yan'an Bertram set out for the Eighth Route Army headquarters in southern Shanxi(Shansi) and travelled for five months with the army in northern China.
 On the day that he crossed the Yellow River from Shaanxi(Shensi) back to Shanxi, this time by boat, Taiyuan the Shanxi capital fell to the Japanese.
 Most of his time was spent with the troops of General He Long(Ho Lung).
 Based on these experiences behind the front Bertram wrote a book North China Front (1939).

-Relief work and Mme Sun Yat-sen
+Relief work and Soong Ching-ling

-Bertram began to more actively support China's war against the Japanese, and carried out aid work with the China Defence League (CDL) under Madame Sun Yat-sen (Soong Ching-ling).
+Bertram began to more actively support China's war against the Japanese, and carried out aid work with the China Defence League (CDL) under Soong Ching-ling.
 The CDL was a relief committee formed in Hong Kong to help maintain Norman Bethune and the International Peace Hospitals in China's northern war area.
 During this time Bertram gave fund-raising lectures in the US and led a convoy of supply trucks with petrol and medical supplies from Haiphong in Vietnam to Yan'an.
 Part-way through this journey England declared war on Germany.
 "Suddenly I remembered I was a New Zealander; I caught the first plane back, and came home.".
 The first troop contingent being already fully enlisted, he was given permission to return to China and early in 1940 he arrived in Hong Kong to continue work on the organisation of medical relief with the CDL and also with the British Ministry of Information, spending his time between Hong Kong and the Chinese war time capital of Chongqing (Chungking).